Abdellah-BH/basic-lsass-dumper/Readme.md

 # LSASS Memory Dumper

-A stealth-oriented C++ tool for capturing and encrypting LSASS process memory dumps, designed to study credential theft techniques
+A C++ tool for capturing and encrypting LSASS process memory dumps, designed to study credential theft techniques